andreskemeny/dockerized-flask-r2d/README.md

-# Dockerized flask app ready for deployment on Heroku
+# Dockerized flask app template ready for deployment on Heroku